orientechnologies/orientdb-docs/etl/Transformer.md

 **Examples**

-- Log the current value:
+- Logs the current value:

   ```json
   { "log": {} }
   ```

-- Log the currnt value with `->` as the prefix:
+- Logs the currnt value with `->` as the prefix:

   ```json
   { "log":